An Horse: 2018: Return and "Get Out Somehow"

 On 1 March 2018 the duo announced they were going to start playing again, beginning with three shows in Canada with Camp Cope.
 Later, on 5 March, they announced they would be touring the US with The Front Bottoms.
 On 16 May, the duo released the single "Get Out Somehow", which marked their first new music since 2011.

 2019: Rearrange Beds re-issue and Modern Air

 On 23 January 2019, the duo announced a new album was to be released in May on Lame-O Records, with a vinyl repressing of Rearrange Beds preceding it in late January.
 On 18 March, they revealed the album was called Modern Air with a release date of 3 May.
 Mike Sapone produced and mixed the album.
 The album's release was preceded by two further singles: "This is a Song" on 20 March, and "Ship of Fools" on 12 April.
 In May 2019 the duo toured North America with longtime friends Camp Cope.

+Damon Cox became the drummer of Modest Mouse in 2023 following the death of founding drummer Jeremiah Green on December 31, 2022.